Hitchiti: Return to Chattahoochee River

 Hitchiti was one of the towns of the old Apalachicola Province that returned to the Chattahoochee River after the Yemassee War.
 Diego Peña traveled to the towns on the Chattahoochee River in 1716 on a mission from the governor of Spanish Florida.
 He reported Achito (Hitchiti) to be located between the towns of Apalachicola and Okmulgue, and to have 54 "warriors".
 Two leaders from the town of Hitchiti were among the Muscogee Confederacy chiefs who met Georgia Governor James Oglethorpe in Savannah in 1733.
 The next year, in 1734, Ysques, casique of Achito (Hitchiti), together with the casiques of Coweto, Cussetta and Apalachicola, traveled to St. Augustine to explore the revival of an alliance with the Spanish.
 The town of Hitchiti may have moved to different sites along the Chattahoochee River after 1715.
 Site 1Ru70, in Russell County, Alabama, may have been occupied by people of Hitchiti in the 1740s.

 Benjamin Hawkins, United States Indian agent assigned to the Muscogee (Creek) Confederacy, visited the Hitchiti in 1799.
-Hawkins noted that the town of Hitchiti possessed "a narrow strip of good land" bordering on the river apporximately four miles south of Chiaha (Chehaw).
+Hawkins noted that the town of Hitchiti possessed "a narrow strip of good land" bordering on the river approximately four miles south of Chiaha (Chehaw).
 Hawkins reported that the people of Hitchiti were poor and "indolent", but friendly to whites.
 He also reported that there had been no substantiated charges of horse-stealing made against them.
 On the other hand, Gatschet reported that the Hitchiti had a reputation of being honest and industrious.

 Hawkins found "Hitchetee" on the Chattahoochee River between "Paláchoocle" (Apalachicola) to the south and "Ceauhau" (Chiahah) to the north with Oseoochee just to the north of it.
 Archaeological site 9Sw50 (in Stewart County, Georgia) is named "Hitchiti".
 It is "an extensive village midden" on the east side of the Chattahoochee near the mouth of Hitchitee Creek, which has been identified as the site of Hitchiti in the later 18th century.
 Site 9Ce59 (in Chattahoochee County, Georgia) is a possible satellite settlement across Hitchitee Creek from the main Hitchiti site.

 At the end of the 18th century, Hitchiti had several satellite settlements (talofas), including Hitcheetoochee (Little Hitchiti), located on the Flint River, and Tuttallosee (Fowltown), located on the headwaters of Tuttalloseehatchee (Fowltown Creek), about 20 miles west of Hitcheetoochee.
 Tuttallosee, with a population of about 50 circa 1800, had recently built its own square ground, possibly indicating that it was becoming a tribal town separate from Hitchiti.
 Cheauhoochee, about ten miles south of Hitchiti on Ihagi Creek west of the Chattahoochee River may also have been a satellite settlement of Hitchiti.
 Swanton also listed Hihaje as a satellite settlement of Hitchiti, but did not identify a location.